pytorch/pytorch/README.md

 # images are tagged as docker.io/${your_docker_username}/pytorch
 ```

-You can also pass the `CMAKE_VARS="..."` make variable to specify additional CMake variables to be passed to CMake during the build.
+You can also pass the `CMAKE_VARS="..."` environment variable to specify additional CMake variables to be passed to CMake during the build.
 See [setup.py](./setup.py) for the list of available variables.

 ```bash